Prosecutors seek second genocide conviction, life sentence for Karadzic

-THE HAGUE (Reuters) - Prosecutors appealed to a United Nations court in the Hague on Tuesday to convict former Bosnian Serb leader Radovan Karadzic of genocide for the killing of Croats and Muslims across Bosnia during the 1992-95 war.
+THE HAGUE (Reuters) - Prosecutors appealed to a United Nations court in the Hague on Tuesday to expand findings of guilt against former Bosnian Serb leader Radovan Karadzic to include a second genocide conviction, for killings of Croats and Muslims in towns across Bosnia during the 1992-95 war.

-They also appealed to the judges to increase the 40-year prison sentence handed to him on 10 other genocide counts to life behind bars.
+They also appealed to judges to increase his 40-year prison sentence.

-Karadzic, 72, was found guilty of genocide in May 2016 from 10 counts of war crimes, including the siege of Sarajevo and the 1995 Srebrenica massacre in which about 8,000 Bosnian Muslim men and boys were killed by Bosnian Serb forces.
+Karadzic, 72, was found guilty in May 2016 of 10 charges including war crimes, crimes against humanity — and genocide for the 1995 Srebrenica massacre, in which about 8,000 Bosnian Muslim men and boys were killed by Bosnian Serb forces.

-But that court acquitted him on a charge of genocide related to attacks for pursuing the destruction of Muslim and Croat populations in other parts of Bosnia.
+But he was acquitted on a second charge of genocide related to attacks on Muslim and Croat populations in other parts of Bosnia.

 Karadzic’s appeal against the conviction opened on Monday at the International Residual Mechanism for Criminal Tribunals (MICT), which took over cases from a U.N. court for the former Yugoslavia when it closed last year.
-He asked for a retrial.
+He said he was innocent and asked for a retrial.

-Prosecutors on Tuesday appealed his acquittal on the 11th count, saying he should face an additional genocide conviction.

-They said in their opening statement that Karadzic, who insists he is innocent, played an “essential and leading role” in atrocities.
+Prosecutors on Tuesday appealed his acquittal on the remaining count, saying in their opening statement that Karadzic played an “essential and leading role” in atrocities.

 “(Karadzic) abused his immense power to spill the blood of countless victims.
 Justice requires that he receive the highest possible sentence, a life sentence,” Katrina Gustafson told the judges.